eqimd/transbyte/README.md

 **Note**: The project is still WIP, so not all of your functions can be correctly encoded, or encoded at all.

 **transbyte** is a tool for encoding JVM Bytecode to CIRCUIT-SAT.
-It takes `.class` file with some parameters and gives you an encoding in ascii [AIGER](https://fmv.jku.at/aiger/FORMAT.aiger) format.
+It takes `.java` and `.class` files with some parameters and gives you an encoding in ascii [AIGER](https://fmv.jku.at/aiger/FORMAT.aiger) format.

 ## Usage